WearTheClo/PiXTime/README.md

-# Time Series Forecasting
+# PiXTime: A Model for Federated Time Series Forecasting with Heterogeneous Data Structures Across Nodes

-This project implements time series forecasting models using PyTorch and NumPy.
+This project is the official implements of the PiXTime time series forecasting model via PyTorch and NumPy.

 ## Setup